|

 appeared in the medical literature.

-—Dr. Mark Fradin on his study of DEET,
+Dr. Mark Fradin on his study

 as reported on page 29 of the May 2000